zilkey/auto_tagger/README.md

 If it asks you for a password, you've done something wrong.

-To run the specs, first make sure you have the required gems:
+To run the specs, do the following:

     gem install bundler
     bundle install

-Then execute:

     rspec spec

-To run the cucumber features, execute:

     cucumber features

+## Releasing

+  * run rspec and cucumber and make sure that things are green
+  * update the changelog to say what you've done
+  * update the version
+  * commit your changes
+  * run `rake build`
+  * run `rake install` and then open the gem and make sure everything looks ok
+  * run `rake release`

 ## Acknowledgments